Configure the user verification type for Okta Verify for Windows

 Okta Verify prompts users to enable Windows Hello confirmation.

-When the authentication policy requires two factor types or user verification, Okta Verify prompts users to confirm their identity with Windows Hello biometrics or PIN.
+If the app sign-in policy requires two factor types for user verification, Okta Verify prompts users to confirm their identity with Windows Hello biometrics or PIN.

 Okta Verify prompts users to authenticate with Windows Hello.